thereal-atom/thereal-atom/README.md

 > - Personal Site: [oscarfal.vercel.app](https://oscarfal.vercel.app)

 ## Past projects
+- [Notes AI](https://github.com/thereal-atom/obsidian-notes-ai) - A way for me to interact with my obsidian notes via an LLM
 - [Captured Above](https://capturedabove-website.vercel.app) - Website for my drone videography business
 - [The Web Dev Agency](https://github.com/thereal-atom/webdevagency) - Have a high-quality website made for a low budget
 - [DocDepot](https://github.com/thereal-atom/docdepot) - A way for you to upload your markdown files